 The chart below shows UB's strong enrollment growth.
-As enrollment grows, this puts pressure on UB's overtaxed infrastructure and increases costs for academic support services such as student academic advising, university libraries and student services.
+As enrollment grows, this pressures UB's overtaxed infrastructure and increases costs for academic support services such as academic advising, university libraries and student services.

 Through our Integrated Resource Planning process, UB makes a concerted effort to use data to identify trends and forecast enrollment.
-Our current forecast for fall 2023 is:
+Our forecast for fall 2024 was:

-- Flat undergraduate enrollment over fall 2022.
-These two years are a decline over peak enrollment years.
+• Flat undergraduate enrollment over fall 2023.
+These past three years are a decline over peak enrollment years.
 Two of the drivers are a reduction in transfer students and in continuing students.
-Improving undergraduate retention is a current focus across campus. - Growth in graduate enrollment largely driven by UB School of Engineering and Applied Sciences and School of Management. - Flat professional program enrollment.
+Improving undergraduate retention is a current focus across campus.

+- Growth in graduate enrollment largely driven by the School of Engineering and Applied Sciences and the School of Management. - Flat professional program enrollment.

-The graph below (normalized at 2022/23 rates for all years to remove the impact of tuition rate increases) illustrates how average tuition revenue for all students declined for several years as the resident undergraduate population (which pays the lowest tuition rate) grew in relation to all other enrollment groups.
+The graph below (normalized at 2024/25 rates for all years to remove the impact of tuition rate increases) illustrates how average tuition revenue for all students declined for several years as the resident undergraduate population (which pays the lowest tuition rate) grew in relation to all other enrollment groups.